Even if, the Chinese market for breakfast foods has long been dominated by traditional meals

 Breakfast Cereal Market Worth $54.31 Billion By 2025

-Does everything know about Chinese consumers habits before dive into the Chinese Market?
+Does everything know about Chinese consumers’ habits before diving into the Chinese Market?

-Chinese’s consumers are heavily influenced by culinary tastes and fashion trends from around the world.
-This has led to an explosion in the market for luxury consumption over the past decade, as boutique stores and foreign retailers established themselves in China and began bombarding consumers with media campaigns highlighting the latest “must haves” from Europe and North America.
+Chinese consumers are heavily influenced by culinary tastes and fashion trends worldwide.
+So this has led to an explosion in the market for luxury consumption over the past decade.
+As boutique stores and foreign retailers established themselves in China.
+And international firms began bombarding consumers with media campaigns highlighting the latest “must-haves” from Europe and North America.

-Along with this growing market for luxury goods has come an increased appetite for products that make consumers feel and look good, such as dietary supplements, weight-control products and healthy foods and beverages.
-Chinese Consumers are increasingly looking for premium food and beverage products that will provide them with the energy they need to get through their busy days, while also suppressing appetite and contributing to a healthy lifestyle.
+Along with this growing market for luxury goods has come an increased appetite for products that make consumers feel and look good, such as dietary supplements, weight-control products, and healthy foods and beverages.
+Chinese Consumers are increasingly looking for premium food and beverage products.
+It will provide them with the energy they need to get through their busy days, while also suppressing their appetite and contributing to a healthy lifestyle.

 Booming Demand for Healthy Foods

-With China’s rapidly aging population, and the government’s increased emphasis on preventative healthcare and is driving demand for healthy foods.
-The increased consumption of healthier food and drink is noticeable in China, with fortified drinks performing well against competitors and organic and reduced-fat food products seeing greater demand in supermarkets.
-This is driving demand for naturally-healthy products, such as berries, that are believed to facilitate cognitive function and disease prevention in seniors while providing the nutrition necessary for proper development in children.
+China’s rapidly aging population and the government’s increased emphasis on preventative healthcare and is driving demand for healthy foods.
+The increased consumption of healthier food and drink is noticeable in China.
+The fortified drinks are performing well against competitors and organic and reduced-fat food products seeing greater demand in supermarkets.
+This is driving demand for naturally healthy products, such as berries, that are believed to facilitate cognitive function and disease prevention in seniors while providing the nutrition necessary for proper development in children.

 E-Commerce and the Rise of Taobao.com